-With this startlingly high number, it’s no wonder that financial institutions and other organisations are looking for ways to better protect their income.
-Processes need to be adapted for online workflows and eKYC, which is completely online, needs to be secure and trusted.
+With this startlingly high number, it’s no wonder that financial institutions and other organizations are looking for ways to protect their income better.
+Processes need to be adapted for online workflows, and eKYC, which is completely online, needs to be secure and trusted.

-LEIs are fast growing and most trading companies are now required to have one but they cost little to nothing for a company to get so there is no barrier to adoption.
-You can require your customers have a LEI, vetted by an independent Local Operating Unit managed by the Global Legal Entity Identifier Foundation (GLEIF).
-Once that data is on the LEI database, you can set up your systems to check the reference data in the database to save time and money in manual verification and checking.
+LEIs are fast-growing, and most trading companies are now required to have one, but they cost little to nothing for a company to get, so there is no barrier to adoption.
+You can require your customers to have a LEI, vetted by an independent Local Operating Unit managed by the Global Legal Entity Identifier Foundation (GLEIF).
+Once that data is on the LEI database, you can set up your systems to check the reference data to save time and money in manual verification and checking.

-In the example of a business loan application. eKYC could check and verify a business with a LEI in minutes and a loan could be granted with little to no friction for the customer.
+In the example of a business loan application. eKYC could check and verify a business with an LEI in minutes, and a loan could be granted without friction for the customer.

 Want to know more about LEIs?
 Click here.